redhat-cip/dci-openshift-agent/README.md

 ### Systems requirements

-`DCI Openshift Agent` needs a dedicated system to act as a `controller node`.
+`DCI OpenShift Agent` needs a dedicated system to act as a `controller node`.
 It is identified as the `DCI Jumpbox` in this document.
 This system will be added to a standard OCP topology by being connected to the OCP `baremetal network`.
-The `DCI Openshift Agent` will drive the RHOCP installation workflow from there.
+The `DCI OpenShift Agent` will drive the RHOCP installation workflow from there.

 Therefore, the simplest working setup must be composed of at least **5** systems (1 system for DCI and 4 systems to match OCP minimum requirements).

-Please follow the [Openshift Baremetal Deploy Guide (a.k.a. `openshift-kni`)](https://openshift-kni.github.io/baremetal-deploy/) for how to properly configure the OCP networks and systems.
+Please follow the [OpenShift Baremetal Deploy Guide (a.k.a. `openshift-kni`)](https://openshift-kni.github.io/baremetal-deploy/) for how to properly configure the OCP networks and systems.

 Choose either `4.3` or `4.4` and follow steps 1 to 4 to configure the networks and install RHEL 8 on the provisioning host.

 Steps from 5 on will be handled by the `dci-openshift-agent`.

 As mentioned before, the **DCI Jumpbox** is NOT part of the RHOCP cluster.
-It is only dedicated to download `RHOCP` artifacts from `DCI` public infrastructure and to schedule the RHOCP cluster deployment across all systems under test (1x Openshift Provisioning node and several OCP nodes).
+It is only dedicated to download `RHOCP` artifacts from `DCI` public infrastructure and to schedule the RHOCP cluster deployment across all systems under test (1x OpenShift Provisioning node and several OCP nodes).

-The **Openshift Provisioning node** is used by the Openshift installer to provision the OpenShift cluster nodes.
+The **OpenShift Provisioning node** is used by the OpenShift installer to provision the OpenShift cluster nodes.

 The 3 remaining systems will run the freshly installed OCP Cluster.
 “3” is the minimum required number of nodes to run RHOCP but it can be more if you need to.